otmanesabir/ImgProc/README.md

 ## TO DO

-- Create function to parse command line arguments
+- ~~Create function to parse command line arguments~~
-- Create function to parse the input files and return matrices
+- ~~Create function to parse the input files and return matrices~~
-- Generate the Structuring Element text files
+- ~~Generate the Structuring Element text files~~
-- Implement ersosion
+- Implement ersosion - in progress :)
 - Implement dilation

 ## IMPORTANT